hassanhassoun/ec2-restart/README.md

 Same goes for the ELB, we could dynamically recreate the ELB, but instead we want to keep the existing external IP address.
-We attach the newly created instance to the existing ELB, albeit using aws command ( Until boto3 support is added to Ansible, and ELBv2 is fully supported ).
+We attach the newly created instance to the existing ELB, albeit using aws command ( Until boto3 support is added to all hosts where this code is running )

 # Assumptions
 - Env vars AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are exported with required AWS access key
 - export ANSIBLE_HOST_KEY_CHECKING=False # Instance will keep the same EIP, host key checking is problematic
 - Defaulted to start a single instance per AZ.
 Ultimatly, we want to support multiple AZ, but without loosing all instances at once.
 Rolling restarts can be accomplished using different variables across multiple runs.
-- SSH private keypair is available @ ~/.ssh/id_rsa ( or equivalent ).
+- SSH private keypair is available @ ~/.ssh/id_rsa ( or equivalent ~/.ssh/config ).
 Required to run a post config on instance
 - Edit vars/ec2_vars.yml accordingly

 # Sample Run